Espace Léopold

-The complex is not the official seat of the European Parliament, which is the Louise Weiss building in Strasbourg, France, but as most of the other institutions of the European Union are in Brussels, the Parliament built the Brussels complex to be closer to its activities.
-A majority of the Parliament's work is now geared to its Brussels site, but it is legally bound to keep Strasbourg as its official home.
+The complex is not the official seat of the European Parliament, which is the Louise Weiss building in Strasbourg, France, but as most of the other institutions of the European Union are in Brussels, the European Parliament built the Brussels complex to be closer to its activities.
+A majority of the European Parliament's work is now geared to its Brussels site, but it is legally bound to keep Strasbourg as its official home.

 History

+Inception and construction

-Due to the failure of leaders to agree on a single seat, the Parliament desired full infrastructure in both Brussels and Strasbourg, where the parliament's official seat is located.
-In Brussels an international congress centre (unofficially intended as the Parliament) was built with the backing of the Generale Maatschappij/Société Générale and BACOB who joined forces on the project in 1987.
-The project was built on an old brewery and marshalling yard including the covering of the Luxembourg railway station to form a pedestrian area.
-The building project started before 1988 with building work on the hemicycle and the north wing starting in 1989 and the south wing in 1992.
+Due to the failure of leaders to agree on a single seat, the European Parliament desired full infrastructure in both Brussels and Strasbourg, where the European Parliament's official seat is located.
+In Brussels, an international congress centre (unofficially intended as the European Parliament) was built with the backing of the Société Générale de Belgique and BACOB, which joined forces on the project in 1987.
+The project was built on the site of an old brewery and marshalling yard, which included covering Brussels-Luxembourg railway station to form a pedestrian area.
+The building project started before 1988 with construction work on the hemicycle and the north wing starting in 1989 and the south wing in 1992.

 The policy committees, inter-parliamentary delegations and the political groups all meet in the complex.
 Consequently, the secretariat of the committees (DG IPOL and DG EXPO) and the political groups are all situated there as well.
-Construction on the Spinelli building started in 1991 and was completed in 1997 while the last phase of extensions (Antall and Brandt), towards Luxembourg Square along rue de Trierstraat, was completed during 2008.
+Construction on the Spinelli building started in 1991 and was completed in 1997, whilst the last phase of extensions (Antall and Brandt), towards the Place du Luxembourg/Luxemburgplein along the Rue de Trêves/Trierstraat, was completed during 2008.

-Following the completion of Antall and Brandt, it is believed the complex now provides enough space for Parliament for the next ten to fifteen years with no major new building projects foreseen.
-Three quarters of Parliamentary activity now take place in Espace Léopold, rather than Strasbourg.
+Following the completion of Antall and Brandt, it is believed the complex now provides enough space for the European Parliament for the next ten to fifteen years with no major new building projects foreseen.
+Three quarters of parliamentary activity now take place in the Espace Léopold, rather than Strasbourg.